Look for Warning Signs

 - A sale item is suddenly unavailable but a "much better item" is available for slightly more money.

-- Someone is trying to scare you into purchasing credit protection plans.
+- Someone is trying to scare you into making a purchase.

 - The solicitation looks like a government document and suggests contest winnings or unclaimed assets are yours for a small fee.
 (The government doesn't solicit money from citizens.)